 - CCFP: Family medicine training 1996 Dalhousie University, Nova Scotia, Canada .
 20 years medical practice with about half doing family medicine primarily , 10 years part time pain clinic .
 Currently practicing emergency medicine and anesthesia as well as pain medicine and dreamwork.

-- Currently in fourth year of having dreamwork clients.
+- Currently in sixth year of having dreamwork clients.
 First 2 years did with mainly with supervision .

 - Scattering of couples dreamwork sessions with my wife Beth and Bill and Sue.